ankitkumar55/typing-speed-improver-and-learner/README.md

 2. **Make your changes**: Create a new branch in your forked repository and make the desired changes.
 You can suggest improvements, fix bugs or add new features.

 3. **Submit a pull request**: Once you are satisfied with your changes, submit a pull request on this repository.

+## License 📄
+This project is made and shared under the MIT license.
+For more details, read the [license.md](https://github.com/ankitkumar55/typing-speed-improver-and-learner/blob/main/LICENSE).

+ #### Happy Typing